VIP B-5 Vermont's 2023-2025 Preschool Development Grant

 Substance Use & Opioid Task Force

 Substance Use Disorders can have a profound influence on the lives of people and their families, particularly their children.
-Young children are especially affected because of exposure during the prenatal period, exposure to toxins and toxic stress in their home environment as they grow and develop, and the impact of these substances on their family’s capacity to parent and their community’s capacity to support them during their most critical years of development.
+Young children are especially affected because of exposure during the prenatal period, exposure to toxins and toxic stress in their home environment as they grow and develop, and the impact of substances on their family’s capacity to parent and their community’s capacity to support them during their most critical years of development.

 Blue Ribbon Commission

-Purpose: (1) to inventory and review reports and recommendations issued over the past 10 years relating to high quality, affordable child care; (2) to determine the elements inherent in all quality child care programs; and (3) to make recommendations to the General Assembly and the Governor on the most effective use of existing public funding and additional opportunities.
+Purpose: (1) to inventory and review reports and recommendations issued over the past 10 years relating to high-quality, affordable child care; (2) to determine the elements inherent in all quality child care programs; and (3) to make recommendations to the General Assembly and the Governor on the most effective use of existing public funding and additional opportunities.